Agile Practices for Waterfall Teams Part 1: Maintaining a Backlog

 What are your experiences with maintaining a backlog on agile projects?

-If you’d like to learn more about agile, please visit our Agile Coaching and Training page.
+If you’d like to learn more about agile, please visit our Agile Transformation page.
 You can also fill out the form below to get in touch with us about upcoming agile training opportunities or set up an agile transformation for your company.